timermachine/timermachine.github.io/_posts/2022-09-12-quickstart.md

 In a few minutes you will unleash the power of TimerMachine...

-### Features:

-- Plays your choice of muisc- at start and/or end of timer.
-- Text to Voice.
-- Timer Intervals.
-- Save Multiple Timers.
-- You dont have to stay on the timer browser tab for it to work (unlike a lot of others).
-- Overtimer (see how long since timer ended)
-- Stopwatch: just start a timer with no time set.

 I got frustrated by all the online timers out there not working properly, and not having great features - so I made my own: Timer Machine!

 Lets dive in!